Tzu Chi Jing Si Abode

 Tzu Chi Jing Si Abode Introduction

-The Jing Si Abode of Tzu Chi was established in the winter of 1969.
-Initially covering an area of over forty ping, it was funded by the founder Master Cheng Yen's mother's purchase of the land, which was then constructed in stages.
-At that time, Master Cheng Yen and the residents worked diligently to create products for payment, also rolling up their sleeves to join in the construction work.
-Over the years, due to aging buildings, leaks, or the needs of the organization, it has undergone ten expansions to achieve its current appearance.
-The Jing Si Abode serves as a place for Tzu Chi monastics to practice, emphasizing quietness and tranquility, therefore it is not a typical tourist attraction and does not have signposts.
-Near the 195 km mark on Provincial Highway No. 9, one can see Guang'an Temple, and enter via a small road opposite, continuing for about 300 meters to reach the parking lot.
-After alighting, follow the path through the maple forest, take a right turn and proceed to arrive at the destination with gray tiles and white walls.
-The order of the buildings from outside to inside includes: the Main Hall, Guanyin Hall, New Lecture Hall, Monks' Quarters, Nuns' Quarters, Male Quarters, Dining Hall, Office, Vegetable Garden, and Fruit Orchard.
-Visitors can follow the small path through the maple forest to reach the area, where they will face the elegantly simple Main Hall of the Abode.
-Architecturally, the triangle-shaped support formed by "人" at the inner edge of the roof, with three sets of circular columns at the center and sides of the outer roof, expresses the imagery of the Three Jewels.
-The four main supporting columns outside symbolize the "Four Immeasurable Minds" of compassion, mercy, joy, and equanimity, offering the best explanation of Tzu Chi's practice of Buddha Dharma in the world, wishing for Bodhisattvas to embody in humanity and for Buddha Dharma to be integrated into daily life.
+Tzu Chi Jing Si Abode was established in the winter of 1969, initially covering an area of over forty pings.
+It was funded by the founder Master Cheng Yen's mother, who purchased the land, with construction carried out in stages over the years.
+At that time, the master and the resident monastics worked diligently to cover the costs by making handicrafts, and they also rolled up their sleeves to join in the construction work.
+Over the years, due to aging buildings, leaks, and the needs of the organization, it has undergone a total of ten expansions to become what it is today.
+The Jing Si Abode serves as a place for Tzu Chi monastics to cultivate their practices, emphasizing tranquility and serenity, and is not a typical tourist attraction, hence it is not marked with road signs.
+One can find Guang'an Temple near the 195 km mark on Taiwan Provincial Highway 9, where one can enter via a side road.
+After proceeding about 300 meters, there is a parking lot; upon alighting, following the guidance of the maple woods and taking a right turn forward will lead to the destination with gray tiles and white walls.
+The architecture of the abode includes, from the outside to the inside: Main Hall, Guanyin Hall, New Lecture Hall, monks' dormitory, nuns' dormitory, laymen's dormitory, dining hall, office, vegetable garden, and fruit orchard.
+Visitors can follow the path through the maple woods to arrive at the park, where they will face the elegantly simple Main Hall.
+Visually, the inner edge of the roof forms a triangular shape resembling a "person," while the outer edge of the roof features three circular columns grouped together on the center and both sides, expressing the symbolism of the Three Treasures; the four supporting pillars outside the hall symbolize the "Four Immeasurable Minds" of loving-kindness, compassion, joy, and equanimity, serving as the best explanation for Tzu Chi's practice of humanistic Buddhism, wishing for the Bodhisattva to embody in the human realm and for Buddhist teachings to be integrated into daily life.

 Recommended Hotel Bookings